 If you’re a brand new business or one that just needs a calling card website, you might just want a one-page website.
 We’re not talking about the “one-pager” web design fad from a few years back.
 We’re talking about a legitimately single-page relationship website.

 We’re here to help.
-Here’s an outline to follow, some reasoning behind each one, and some examples.
+Here’s an outline to follow, some reasoning behind each one, and a few examples.

 Logo or Company Name